-For now, we'll use Unity's built-in 3D primitives to create our Game objects.
-Aside from the terrain editor, Unity doesn't have any great modeling tools built in.
+For now, we'll use Unity's built-in 3D primitives to create our game objects.
+Besides the terrain editor, Unity doesn't have any great modeling tool built in.
 You'll need a piece of 3D software for that.
 Let's see what we can manage with what Unity gives us.